 These penalties are strict enough in themselves, but federal law also prevents the convicted from serving these sentences concurrently with others.

 Federal charges relating to terrorism or terroristic threats put a person at risk of not only severe criminal penalties, but also a disastrous impact on their reputation.
-If you have been accused of terrorism or terroristic threats you should be prepared to respond with the best defenses possible.
-Contact a local attorney for a free initial case review to learn how they can help.
+If you've been accused of terrorism or terroristic threats you should be prepared to respond with the best defenses possible.
+Contact a local criminal defense attorney for to discuss your specific situation and learn how he or she can help.